Azumi: Manga

-A sequel to the series, titled AZUMI (Latin-script title in all caps) was serialized in the same magazine from December 26, 2008, to February 28, 2014.
+A sequel series, also titled Azumi (Latin-script title in all caps), was serialized in the same magazine from December 26, 2008, to February 28, 2014.
 Shogakukan collected its chapters in eighteen tankōbon volumes, released from June 30, 2009, to April 30, 2014.

 Film series

 Azumi was loosely adapted into an action film directed by Ryuhei Kitamura in 2003.
 A sequel, Azumi 2: Death or Love, directed by Shusuke Kaneko, followed in 2005.

 Video game

 An action game for PlayStation 2, based on manga's original story, was developed by Gargoyle Mechanics and released in Japan only by Entertainment Software Publishing in 2005.
 The game was also re-released as part of the budget-range Simple series (Vol. 32).

 Stage play

 The theatrical version, directed by Okamura Toshikazu, premiered on April 3, 2005, starring Meisa Kuroki as Azumi.

 Merchandise

 Azumi Original Soundtrack containing music from the film was released by For Life Music in 2003.
 Azumi figure line based on the manga version was released by figuAX in 2006.